opendatateam/udata/docs/api-tokens.md

 ### Refresh tokens (phase 2+)

-The `type` field currently only has `api_key`.
+The `kind` field currently only has `api_key`.
 Planned:
-- `refresh` type for short-lived JWT access tokens in the SPA
+- `refresh` kind for short-lived JWT access tokens in the SPA
 - Refresh token flow: exchange refresh token for a new short-lived JWT

 ### Bulk revocation